kamath/No-Trump/README.md

 #NoDonald
-##Does everything to remove Donald Trump from the Internet
+##Does everything to remove the KKK from the Internet
-*Changes all instances of Trump to the KKK
+- Changes all instances of the KKK to the KKK
-*Changes all instances of Cruz to the Zodiac Killer *Changes all pictures of Trump to a KKK member
+- Changes all pictures of the KKK to a KKK member
+- Changes Great Again to Complete Shit